- Coonamble Shire Council

 Western Australia

-In July 2025, selected households got a letter or paper form with instructions on how to take part in the Census Test, and there is still time to complete.
+In July 2025, selected households got a letter or paper form with instructions on how to take part in the Census Test.

-Census field staff ran the Test in communities in and around Katherine in June and July 2025.
+Census field staff also ran the Test in communities in and around Katherine in June and July 2025.
+Their work helped us test in-person support and operations in remote and regional areas.